-that it categorically rejects internal violence and political assassinations, calling on other Palestinian factions to treat it in kind.
-'Abdul 'Aziz al-Rantisi, a leader and a cofounder of Hamas, said, "Hamas will oppose autonomy, but will not use violence against any party that chooses the path of self-rule, and it asks others to respect any faction that expresses its opinion... and respects other views.
-We have no qualms about cooperating with any other faction in a way that serves the Palestinian issue."121
+Hamas has considered political and party pluralism as an instrument to organize political and non-political differences and manage them by using peaceful democratic mechanisms.
+The movement confirmed in statements by its leaders that it categorically rejects internal violence and political assassinations, calling on other Palestinian factions to treat it in kind.
+'Abdul Aziz al-Rantissi, a leader and a cofounder of Hamas, said, "Hamas will oppose autonomy, but will not use violence against any party that chooses the path of self-rule, and it asks others to respect any faction that expresses its opinion...and respects other views.
+We have no qualms about cooperating with any other faction in a way that serves the Palestinian issue."
+123

-Hamas's practical record has confirmed its acceptance of pluralism, its belief in national dialogue, and managing internal disputes by peaceful means, as Hamas entered into the Alliance of Ten Factions.
+Hamas's practical record has confirmed its acceptance of pluralism, its belief in national dialogue, and managing internal disputes by peaceful means, as Hamas entered into alliances with ten factions.
 When Hamas formed its cabinet in 2006, after winning the elections, it offered to include all Palestinian factions in the cabinet, including the Palestinian People's Party (PPP).
 Hamas continues to call for the formation of an expanded national coalition government, because the burdens of the Palestinian issue are too much for one faction, and therefore need everybody's concerted efforts.